d12frosted/elpa-mirror/gnu/denote-readme.txt

-  Depending on one’s workflow, the dynamic block can be instructed to list only those links which are missing from the current buffer (similar to `denote-link-add-missing-links').
+  Depending on one’s workflow, the dynamic block can be instructed to list only those links which are missing from the current buffer (similar to `denote-add-missing-links').
 Adding the `:missing-only' parameter with a non-`nil' value achieves this effect.
 The `#+BEGIN' line looks like this:

   ┌────
   │ #+BEGIN: denote-links :regexp "_journal" :missing-only t